yssource/rhai/doc/src/language/method.md

 Using a `&mut` first parameter is highly encouraged when using types that are expensive to clone, even when the intention is not to mutate that argument, because it avoids cloning that argument value.

-Even when a function is never intended to be a method - for example an operator, it is still sometimes beneficial to make it method-like (i.e. with a first `&mut` parameter) if the first parameter is not modified.
+Even when a function is never intended to be a method &ndash; for example an operator, it is still sometimes beneficial to make it method-like (i.e. with a first `&mut` parameter) if the first parameter is not modified.